developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***VoiceRecordButton***- a voice record button is added to the dialog presented to the Device User.
 Clicking this button allows the Device User to record a verbal explanation of the bug to be attached to the generated Bug Report.
 No additional Managed Configurations are required.

 ### Dialog Element Detail Type Error Name Text Box Text
-Used to specify the text to be pre-populated into a text box that is added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered and should be specified only if the value ***Error Name Text Box*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.
+Used to specify the text to be pre-populated into a text box added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered and should be specified only if the value ***Error Name Text Box*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.

 ### Dialog Element Detail Type Label Text
-Used to specify the text of a label that is added to the dialog presented to the Device User and should be specified only if the value ***Label*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.
+Used to specify the text of a label added to the dialog presented to the Device User and should be specified only if the value ***Label*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.

 ### Dialog Element Detail Type Text Box Text
 Used to specify the text that be pre-populated into a text box added to the dialog presented to the Device User into which generic text can be entered and should be specified only if the value ***TextBox*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.
 The specified text provides guidance to the Device User about the expected value and disappears when the user begins typing into the text box.